choria-legacy/mcollective-choria/website/content/configuration/aaa/index.md

     classes: "*"
 ```

-You'll note this is an array so you can have many policies, site policies are applied to **ALL AGENTS**.
+You'll note this is an array so you can have many policies, site policies are applied to **all agents**.

-Per agent policies can be configured as here:
+### Agent specific policies

 This will allow a specific certificate to only _block_ ip addresses on my firewall but nothing else: